Code-Institute-Submissions/neo-data-milestone-project/README.md

 # Near Earth Object Data Visualisation: Milestone Project 2

-This project provides a data dashboard of the Near Earth objects (NEO's) undertaking close approaches to Earth in a specified time period.
+This project provides a data dashboard of the Near Earth objects (NEO's) undertaking close approaches to Earth in a specified time period with the start date specified by the user.
 Data is obtained from a NASA API which provides NEO information over a maximum 7 day period.
-This data dashboard obtains the data from the API; extracts the relevent data; post processes this data; and provides a visualisation of the NEO objects' date of close approach; estimated diameter; Earth miss distance at its point of closest approach; and the potential hazard of these NEO's to Earth.
+This data dashboard obtains the data from the API; extracts the relevent data; post processes this data; and provides a visualisation of the NEO objects' date of close approach; estimated maximum diameter; Earth miss distance at its point of closest approach; and the potential hazard of these NEO's to Earth.

 This data dashboard is aimed at the scientific community and can be utilised by astronomers to identify opportunities to view NEOs on a specific date; it could also be utilised by engineers planning space missions to a NEO and would allow a range of suitable targets to be identified for a specified launch date.

 ## User Experience Design

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 This website focuses on providing easily digestible information on the NEOs with close approaches over a specified time period.
-With this aim in mind, the website will be clear with simple data plots which focus on the most important details of the NEO.
+With this aim in mind, the website will have an uncomplicated page layout with simple data plots which focus on the most important details of the NEOs.
 These important details are:

 * Close approach date
 * Estimated diameter of the NEO
 * Earth miss distance
 * Potential hazard to Earth

-The website will therefore use the close approach date as the basis of these plots and with a single plot displaying each of the following important details.
+The website will therefore use the close approach date as the basis of these plots and with a single plot displaying each of the important details stated above.
 Furthermore, to improve the digestability of the information: a red/blue/green (altered traffic light) colour scheme will be implemented with the most dangerous aspects of the
-NEO displayed in red.
+NEO displayed in red and those least hazardous displayed in green.

 ### User Stories